Nagaland: Flora and fauna

 Nagaland has a rich birdlife with more than 490 species.
 The great Indian hornbill has a place in Naga culture.
 Blyth's tragopan, a vulnerable species of galliform, is the state bird of Nagaland.
 It is sighted in Mount Japfü and Dzüko Valley of Kohima District, Satoi range in Zünheboto District and Pfütsero in Phek District.
-The state is also known as the "falcon capital of the world."
+The state is also known as the "falcon capital of the world" thanks to the hundreds of thousands of Amur falcons that stop at Doyang Reservoir to feast on flying termites on their way from China and Siberia to Africa each year.

 Mithun (a semi-domesticated gaur) is the state animal of Nagaland and has been adopted as the official seal of the Government of Nagaland.
 It is ritually the most valued species in the state.
 To conserve and protect this animal in the northeast, the National Research Centre on Mithun (NRCM) was established by the Indian Council of Agricultural Research (ICAR) in 1988.

 Nagaland is home to 396 species of orchids, belonging to 92 genera of which 54 having horticultural and medicinal economic importance.
-Kopou (pictured right) is also used for festive hairstyle decoration by women in India's northeast.

-Rhododendron is the state flower.
-The state has at least four species which is endemic to the state.